groundhoggwp/groundhogg/README.txt

 * ADDED Sales Manager team assignments.
 * ADDED URL allowlist and filter for UTM params in emails.
 * ADDED Draft indicator in Flow email picker.
+* IMPROVED Export preview UI.
 * TWEAKED GDPR Consents will also appear on the "Manage Preferences" screen.
+* TWEAKED Moved the unsubscribe form to the top of "Manage Preferences" screen so it's not hidden.
 * FIXED Trashed emails appearing in the Flow email picker.

-= 4.4.2 (2026-04-09) =
-* IMPROVED Export preview UI.
 * FIXED Some Sales Rep dashboard widgets not loading.
 * FIXED Contact count preview showing 0 for sales reps.